Brad Pitt Contacts Jennifer Aniston After ‘Sparks’ With Her BFF Courteney Cox?

 “Brad told her he’s having a hard time with his split and they exchanged a few texts reminiscing about the past,” added the source.

-So how does Jennifer’s current husband Justin Theroux feel about having his wife reconnect with her ex?
+So how does Jennifer’s current husband, Justin Theroux, feel about having his wife reconnect with her ex?
 Justin and the actress tied the knot in 2015, and Theroux just treated her to a romantic birthday in Cabo San Lucas, Mexico.
 The couple traveled in a private jet for a six-night holiday to celebrate both Valentine’s Day and her birthday.

 And when it comes to Theroux’s feelings about having his wife texting and chatting with her former husband, Justin is not upset, according to the insider.